DerBrunoIR/HideYourMessage/README.md

 ```

 # known issues
-- On windows command line unicode output is probably not working, try to use `wsl`.
+- On windows command line unicode output is probably not working, try `wsl` instead.